Menopause Mondays: Time for a Lube Job!

 Would you rather clean your bathroom than go to bed?
 Have your afternoon delights turned into trips to the local ice cream shop?
-Has your sex life taken a nosedive – only NOT into shmirshky land!
+Has your sex life taken a nosedive?

-When you are in PM&M (perimenopause and menopause) and your estrogen levels begin to drop, you may find that your shmirshky has suddenly moved to the desert and I don’t mean Vegas.
+When you are in perimenopause and menopause and your estrogen levels begin to drop, you may find that your vagina has suddenly moved to the desert and I don’t mean Vegas.
 It becomes dry (aka vaginal dryness), and sex hurts!
 No worries, help is on the way.
 You do not have to live the rest of your life without the big O. Orgasms are still in your future!

 You may need a tune up!
 Yep a good old-fashioned lube job!

 Share your sexual challenges with your partner so that he/she does not personalize these sexual challenges!
 Be sure you are going to a menopause specialist, so that you can talk this over with a doctor who understands your situation and is up on the latest information and treatments.
 Many women find that systemic hormone replacement therapy (HRT) is the best answer for them.
 Systemic hormone therapy (HT), which allow estrogen to circulate throughout the bloodstream and to all parts of the body.
 Available in many forms: a pill, injection, patch, gel, and spray.
 Others find that local estrogen therapy (LET) which is applied directly to vaginal tissues works magic for them.
 LET goes directly to the affected area, with minimal absorption of estrogen into the bloodstream.
 There are several different kinds of LET, including creams, a ring, and a tablet.
 Some women need a combination of treatments.